Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/etl_intro_data_azure.md

 ## ETL utilities

-Stacks data platform features several auxiliary utilities to enhance the process for developing and deploying production-ready data pipelines and workloads.
+Ensono Stacks data platform features several auxiliary utilities to enhance the process for developing and deploying production-ready data pipelines and workloads.

 * [Datastacks](datastacks.md): A CLI tool designed to facilitate the creation of custom pipelines using predefined templates.